bradenhelmer/LER-IR/docs/INTERNALS.md

 ## MLIR Code Generation
 ### Overview
-After the frontend has parsed the LER notation into an AST, stored in a `LERStatement` class, this AST is lowered into a `mlir::ModuleOp` containing operations from the `LERDialect`.
+After the frontend has parsed the LER notation into an AST, stored in a `LERTree` class, this AST is lowered into a `mlir::ModuleOp` containing operations from the `LERDialect`.

 The `LERDialect` is defined using TableGen in [LERDialect.td](../include/ler-ir/IR/LERDialect.td).
 Each structure in